-Discerning readers may have noticed that we have grouped together what some would consider two different kinds of Release Builds under the same heading: QA Release Build and Customer Release Build.
-They were “lumped together” because they both represent a scope of stakeholder visibility outside that of the development team, and any build that will be visible outside of the development team needs to satisfy some more formal criteria and additional needs beyond that of development.
+noticed that we have grouped together what some would consider two different kinds of release builds under the same heading: QA Release Build and Customer Release Build.
+They were lumped together because they both represent a scope of stakeholder visibility outside of the development team, and any build that will be visible outside of the development team needs to satisfy some more formal criteria and additional needs beyond that of development.

 Build Status Accounting

 With all these different kinds of builds, and knowing how important software builds are, it stands to reason that knowing the status of code that is ready-to-build or already-built is similarly significant.
-Accounting for the status of “built” or “to be built” code is a subset of Configuration Status Accounting (one of the four key disciplines of CM as defined by IEEE and Mil standards).
-Build Status Accounting is often accomplished using a technique called Promotion Lifecycle Modeling.
+Accounting for the status of “built” or “to be built” code is a subset of configuration status accounting (one of the four key disciplines of CM, as defined by IEEE and Mil standards).

 When defining and using promotion levels (or, for that matter, lifecycles and state transitions) it is always important to ask the questions “of what?” and “for what?”
 This forces us to clarify both the content and the context of a promotion lifecycle and select and appropriate implementation:

-- Context -- For what is it being promoted?
-(What “thing” is it a lifecycle “of”?)
+- Context: Why is it being promoted?
+What “thing” is it a lifecycle “of”?
 Is it for a particular project or release?
 Is it for a particular market or platform variant within a release?
 Is it for development at a particular site for a given release and/or variant?

 In an agile context, the important milestones in a build promotion lifecycle are likely to correspond very closely to each of the different kinds of builds and their audiences as described in the previous section.